EmperorCookie/acc-discord-server-manager/README.md

 # acc-discord-server-manager
 A Discord bot that manages your ACC servers.

+# Work in progress
+This software is currently under development.
+I estimate that the MVP will take roughly two months to complete and will include everything listed in the features below.
+Issues will be used to track feedback and provide support.

 # Features
+- Manage individual ACC servers through Discord `/` commands
-* Runs on your existing ACC server
+- Runs on your existing ACC server
-* Acts as a Discord bot with a `/` command interface
-* All configuration is done through json
+- All configuration is done through json

 # How to setup
 1. Setup the agent